How to enable and control DOF in Corona for C4D?

 As in photography, increasing the F-stop value will make "dof" effect more subtle.
 Decreasing F-stop value will make it more pronounced.

 1.1 F-stop = 2 - pronounced DoF effect

 1.2.
 F-stop = 4

 1.3.
 F-stop = 16 - subtle DoF effect

 2. Target distance

 2.2.
-Camera target placed in the center:
+Camera target placed in the center (on the Corona logo):

 Sensor size also affects the appearance of DoF effect.
 Increasing it makes DoF effect more pronounced.
 Note: in Cinema 4D, changing the Sensor Size keeps the Focal Length static and automatically changes the Field of View; be sure to reset your Field of View after changing Sensor Size if you want to retain the same composition in your image.